 They’re already here – How do I get them out of the house?

-It can be very difficult to tackle a squirrel problem alone, these furry horrors are protective, and at times vicious and indiscriminate pests.
+Tackling a squirrel problem alone can be incredibly challenging and dangerous, these furry horrors are protective, and at times vicious and indiscriminate pests.

 These creatures have even been known to eat their own young when trapped in lofts with no food.
-So, if you’re going to attempt to treat the problem alone, be careful.
+So, be careful.

 It’s also important to know that once caught, it is illegal to return a squirrel back into their wild environment, but they must also be killed humanely.
 An inhumane killing could result in legal action and considerable fines.